avillanueva1005/avillanueva1005.github.io/blogs/remalcombreport.md

 ![correlation between raster values of the original and replicated study](RE-Malcomb/00000a.png) Figure 5.
 Scatterplot of vulnerability difference between my replication and Malcomb et al.

 Malcomb et al. was not supported by my replication (Figure 3), given the Spearman's rho value was 0.2567068 with a p-value of 0.
 This significant difference between Malcomb et al's vulnerability map and my replication is not clear in Figure 4, however, the lack of any trend in Figure 5 demonstrates the lack of correlation between the original study and my replication more explicitly.
 This difference between Figure 3 and the original vulnerability map was not surprising given the lack of data from Malcomb et al. This replication attempted to add to the work done previously by Kufre Udoh and Joe Holler to reproduce Malcomb et al's findings.
-However this was difficult to do without the livelihood sensitivity data that comprised part of the vulnerability information along with the physical exposure data that was provided by Malcomb et al. The ambiguity of the livelihood sensitivity data proved it difficult to accurately reproduce Malcomb et al, explaining why the vulnerability maps are so different between my replication and the original study.
+However, this was difficult to do without the livelihood sensitivity data that comprised part of the vulnerability information along with the physical exposure data that was provided by Malcomb et al. The ambiguity of the livelihood sensitivity data proved it difficult to accurately reproduce Malcomb et al, explaining why the vulnerability maps are so different between my replication and the original study.

 ## Unplanned Deviations from the Protocol

-Summarize changes and uncertainties between
-- your interpretation and plan for the workflow based on reading the paper
-- your final workflow after accessing the data and code and completing the code
+Given just the Malcomb et al paper, it was difficult to know exactly which steps were necessary to fully reproduce this study, much less know the order by which each process would need to take place.
+The methods from Malcomb et al were unclear about much of the necessary detail to plan a workflow for a successful reproduction of this study.
+Although we were able to gather that aggregation, rasterization, and even calculation were necessary steps, without the data our preliminary workflow did not look anything like the final workflow that we used to replicate previous reproductions.
+Once we had access to most of the data used by Malcomb et al we were able to better account for the different levels of data being used due to privacy issues as well as reclassify flood and drought layers as necessary.
+These details were initially hard to account for without looking at the metadata and datasets that were utilized.

 ## Discussion